 Style-wise, The North Face provides a lot more options and modern designs, which is why it’s such a beloved brand by many people, including celebrities.

-The quality is commendable and their jackets are high performance, very suitable for outdoor activities.
+The quality is commendable and their jackets are high-performance and very suitable for outdoor activities.
 Out of the two, The North Face is the more affordable brand and offers great quality jackets.

 However, quality-wise, Fjällräven definitely has the upper hand as their jackets are made to withstand harsh weather and challenging conditions effortlessly, while lasting for a very long time, too.